Listening into Life

 Which is present in all situations, breathing life into all things, calling from deep within ourselves and continually inviting us homeward.

-In Selah we like to open up space for our souls to breathe and offer generous space to each other.
+In Selah open space for our souls to breathe and offer generous space to each other.
 Selah is open to anyone interested in exploring contemplation.
 We welcome all cultures, races, colors, genders, religious and sexual orientations.
-There is no experience necessary, just the curiosity to come and explore and see what resonates with your soul.
+There is no experience necessary, only the curiosity to explore what resonates with your soul.

 Making Room for Each Other

-Christ is the name that many of us use to name the spirit within us that joins us to God.
-Rooted and grounded in love, shaped within the Christian tradition while accompanying those who wander through other faith expressions, Selah nurtures those who seek spiritual companionship on the journey of life in whatever circumstance.
+Christ is the name many of us use to name the spirit within us that joins us to God.
+Rooted and grounded in love, shaped within the Christian tradition while accompanying those who wander through other faith expressions, Selah nurtures those who seek spiritual companionship on the journey of life.

 Christ as Universal